goatastronaut0212/goatastronaut0212/README.md

 Sponsor me at https://github.com/sponsors/goatastronaut0212

 This Github account only used for contributing Github Open Source Projects.
 Yes and I used to host some personal projects when I still in university but overtime there won't be many hobby projects in Github.
-In case you want to look my personal projects, I used Gitlab or my own Gitea server to hosting them.
-Thank you for your time when reading this.
+I set all of them to private but will on in case I want or anyone want to look at my project source code.

 ## Hobby